 “Compressed air, carbon dioxide, nitrogen and other gas systems used in manufacturing and/or filling shall be constructed and maintained so as to prevent contamination.”

 “Gases intended for direct or incidental product contact (including those used for transporting, blowing or drying materials, products or equipment) shall be from a source approved for food contact use, filtered to remove dust, oil and water.”

 In both engineering development, and technical support, Parker employs dedicated, expert resources to ensure all equipment is designed, manufactured and supplied to meet the ever-demanding applications within the food processing sector.
 By understanding the detailed compliances needed to meet EU legalisation, Parker is able to support its customers and ensure they have the correct equipment in place.

 Both the Parker domnick hunter NITROSource and MIDIGAS nitrogen generators produce fully compliant, food grade nitrogen.
 All of the components that contact the generated nitrogen gas stream are compared or analysed to reference standards for materials of construction covering food use, under the most stringent of global standards — the United States of America Food and Drug Administration (FDA), Article 21.

 Parker prides itself in guaranteeing that if the equipment, including air treatment and nitrogen generators, are installed and maintained correctly, the producer will deliver both compressed air and nitrogen gas in line with EU regulations to their application.
 This is further backed by third party validation from both Lloyd’s Register and Edward’s Analytical.

 For additional information on Parker domnick hunter NITROSource and MIDIGAS nitrogen generators, please visit our website or download the product brochures below.

-This post was contributed by Phil Green, industrial gas application manager and Dave Sykes, marketing communications team leader, Parker Gas Separation and Filtration Division EMEA.
+This post was contributed by Phil Green, industrial gas application manager, Parker Gas Separation and Filtration Division EMEA.